CGA-TOOP/TOOP19/README.md

-# TOOP19 Working with the Linse Sensor
+# TOOP19 Working with the Line Sensor
-The line sensor is the last sensro we will utilize with the Pololu robot.
+The line sensor is the last sensor we will utilize with the Pololu robot.

 ## References
 - [Pololu Line Sensor Library Documentation](https://pololu.github.io/pololu-3pi-plus-32u4-arduino-library/class_pololu3pi_plus32_u4_1_1_line_sensors.html)